-Fee for entering Duke Humfrey’s Library: Can only be accessed on a tour.
+Fee for entering Duke Humfrey’s Library: Can only be accessed on tour.
 Cost £6.

 New College – Cloisters

-Although I knew about quite a few of the Harry Potter filming locations in Oxford before my last trip, the New College cloisters were completely new to me.
+Although we knew about quite a few of the Harry Potter filming locations in Oxford before our last trip, the New College cloisters were completely new to me.

 What a discovery – the gloomily quiet cloisters are one of my new secret spots in Oxford.
 That’s great – but where do they pop up in Harry Potter?

-The New College Cloisters crop up in Harry Potter and the Goblet of Fire quite a few times – they were used for many of the corridor scenes within the film, including the one where Harry has to push through all the Gryffyndor students wearing Potter stinks badges to go and speak to Cedric.
+The New College Cloisters crop up in Harry Potter and the Goblet of Fire quite a few times.
+They were used for many of the corridor scenes within the film, including the one where Harry has to push through all the Gryffindor students wearing Potter stinks badges to go and speak to Cedric.